solana-foundation/developer-content/CONTRIBUTING.md

 #### Highlight lines

-Code block can highlight lines using the
+Code blocks can highlight lines using the
 [syntax provided via `rehype-pretty-code`](https://rehype-pretty.pages.dev/#highlight-lines).

 In the meta string, place a numeric range inside `{}`.